eduardompinto/eduardompinto/README.md

 - Jogar algum FPS, alguma versāo de FIFA, battle royales da vida ou mundo aberto.
 - Falar groselha no Telegram com as pessoas.
 - Discutir no twitter.
 A imagem não cabia aqui, mas isso dai resume a internet.

-### EN

-Sorry, still there's no English version of this about me, but I'm sure the automatic translation can solve this problem.